 Google has its own keyword research tool (intended for those using Google Ads), but there are also a number of other ways you can use Google to generate content ideas.

 As you start typing in the Google search box, it will automatically suggest ideas based on previous searches.
-This can be a great way to come up with some new ideas from a seed keyword.
+This is one of my favorite growth hacks for new content ideas.
+It can be a great way to come up with some new ideas from a seed keyword.

 Related questions and searches

 Another good place to look for content ideas is on the search results page.
 If you scroll down a little, you’ll see a section titled “People also ask”.
 This section lists questions related to your keyword.